The ‘Honourable’ East India Company (1600-1857)

 Additionally, back in the south the First Anglo-Mysore War between 1767 and 1769 had occurred.
 In concluding peace with Haidar Ali, a promise of Company support in his conflict against the Marathas was made, but broken.
 This was to lead to further bloodshed.

-All these military adventures masked a fundamental financial weakness.
-British goods, mainly coarse woollens (and ironware to a lesser degree) had never been wanted in these East Indies markets, or necessarily elsewhere such as in Japan that had been so optimistically approached in the early seventeenth century voyages.
+All these military adventures masked a fundamental financial weakness, although modern research indicates that this was dealt with.
+Per traditional understanding British goods, mainly coarse woollens (and ironware to a lesser degree) had never been wanted in these East Indies markets, or necessarily elsewhere such as in Japan that had been so optimistically approached in the early seventeenth century voyages.
 Eastern traders generally required bullion, or other products, such as the Indian calicoes that were already a routine part of their trading activities.
 Plundering Portuguese ships (whether for bullion or calicoes, the latter as in the privateering of 1602) was not a long-term solution.
 Nor indeed was the export of specie from England a lot of the time.
 (Certainly by the eighteenth century, it can be reasonably argued that there was already a complex ‘global’ system of trade.
 In peacetime at least, Britain acquired it’s specie in directly trading manufactured goods with Spain and Portugal, that had in turn obtained these from within their empires in South America.)
 The Company later found opium to be the answer to this conundrum for a time.
 Grown in India and indirectly exported to China by ‘country’ ships (explained in the next section), it was ‘bartered’ for the tea, so popular in Britain, the American colonies and Europe.
 Regionally various ‘country’ trades contributed significantly to the Company’s liquidity.
 And, of course, there was also the export to Britain of cheaply manufactured Indian cotton goods (greatly resented in the British textiles industry).
 For all the fabulous wealth amassed by some of its servants, by 1772 the Company was in dire financial straits.
 Reversing earlier events, in London the Directors approached the government for a loan of £1.5 million.
 In acceptance His Majesty’s Government was given indirect control of all the Indian possessions.